muniworth/fp-onboarding/FunctionalProgramming/README.md

 >     mempty :: a
 > ```
 > where `mempty` must be a left and right unit for `(<>)`.

+Does the `Applicative` instance of `Const b` ever extend to a `Monad` instance?
+If so, what is it?
+If not, why not?

 ### Exercise ?: Applicative Functors Compose